ozimmortal/commits/README.md

  -- I'm going to personally see to it that Taylor Swift gets her masters back.
 Scooter is a close family friend  Thu Jan  9 00:00:42 2025

  -- Decentralize  Thu Jan  9 01:00:25 2025

+ -- I'll say things that are serious and put them in a joke form so people can enjoy them.
+We laugh to keep from crying.
+Thu Jan  9 02:00:24 2025